 ‘The Eye as Witness’ is an immersive multimedia experience examining Holocaust photography.
 It has been designed to make us question the motives behind the recording of historical events and to encourage critical thinking on racism, hatred and ‘fake news’ today.
 The exhibition features virtual reality technology that allows visitors to ‘step into’ a picture taken by a Nazi photographer in the Warsaw Ghetto enabling them to observe what was left out of the frame of the image.
 The exhibition also features photos that are rarely seen today: secret pictures taken by Jewish people and members of the anti-Nazi resistance, who, at great risk to themselves, used the camera to record the story as they saw it.

-The exhibition has been researched by Professor Maiken Umbach (Department of History) and her team as part of an AHRC-funded project ‘Photography as Political Practice in National Socialism’.
-Paul Tennent in the University of Nottingham’s Mixed Reality Lab has developed the VR experience.
-The exhibition has been organised by the National Holocaust Centre and Museum through the generous support of the Arts Council and AHRC.
+The exhibition has been researched by Professor Maiken Umbach and a multi-disciplinary team as part of the AHRC funded project "Photography as Political Practice in National Socialism” and is exhibited in partnership with the National Holocaust Centre and Museum through the generous support of the Arts Council and AHRC.

 I was very impressed, it's amazingly real" Martin Stern, Holocaust Survivor

 Watch this video for a preview of the exhibition:

 - Safety Information

 The safety of our visitors, staff and students is our priority.
 Here's what we're doing to help keep everyone safe, and what you can do to help.

 In line with government guidelines, all staff and visitors must wear a face covering when inside our buildings.
 Read our list of exemptions.
 Cover your coughs and sneezes with a tissue.
 If no tissue is available, use your elbow.